 Treatment of Substantive Changes

-All Substantive changes to an RRS or CRT require at least one posting / comment / response cycle.
+All Substantive Changes to an RRS or CRT require at least one posting/comment/response cycle.

-If the DT determines that comments received during any posting warrant a Substantive Change to the language of an RRS or CRT, the DT shall consider each comment and redraft the RRS or CRT accordingly, repeating the posting / comment / response cycle as many times as needed to address Substantive Changes while staying within the scope of the SAR.
+If the DT determines that comments received during any posting warrant a Substantive Change to the language of an RRS or CRT, the DT shall consider each comment and redraft the RRS or CRT accordingly, repeating the posting/comment/response cycle as many times as needed to address Substantive Changes while staying within the scope of the SAR.

-If at any time during the development process the DT determines that the scope of the SAR should be adjusted, the DT shall present that request to the WSC for disposition.
+If at any time during the development process, the DT determines that the scope of the SAR should be adjusted, the DT shall present that request to the WSC for disposition.

-If at any time during the development process the DT determines that it has reached a developmental impasse, the DT shall present the issue to the WSC for disposition.
+If at any time during the development process, the DT determines that it has reached a developmental impasse, the DT shall present the issue to the WSC for disposition.

-If comments received during any posting do not warrant a Substantive Change to the language of an RRS or CRT, the DT shall be polled at a regularly scheduled and announced DT meeting and asked whether the RRS or CRT should be forwarded to the WSC with a recommendation to ballot the document.
-If the DT affirms by a majority vote of those present that the RRS or CRT should be forwarded to the WSC with a recommendation for ballot, the document will be forwarded accordingly.
+If comments received during any posting do not warrant a Substantive Change to the language of an RRS or CRT, the DT present at a regularly scheduled and announced DT meeting shall be asked whether the RRS or CRT should be forwarded to the WSC with a recommendation to ballot the document.
+If the DT affirms by a majority poll of those present that the RRS or CRT should be forwarded to the WSC with a recommendation for ballot, the document will be forwarded accordingly.

 Treatment of Non-Substantive Changes

-Non-Substantive Changes do not require a posting / comment / response cycle.
+Non-Substantive Changes do not require a posting/comment/response cycle.

-Non-Substantive errors discovered prior to the opening of a WECC ballot on either an RRS or a CRT may be corrected by the WSC.
+Non-Substantive errors discovered prior to the opening of a WECC ballot on either an RRS or a CRT may be corrected by WECC staff.

 Regional Reliability Standards